CASFRI/PostgreSQL-Table-Translation-Framework/README.md

  7. **descUpToDateWithRules** - A boolean describing whether the translation rules are up to date with the description.
 This allows non-technical users to propose translations using the description column.
 Once the described translation has been applied throughout the table this attribute should be set to TRUE.

 * Multiple validation rules can be seperated with a semi-colon.
-* Error codes to be returned by the engine if validation rules return FALSE should follow a '|' at the end of the helper function parameters (e.g. notNull({sp1_per}|-8888)).
+* Error codes, to be returned by the engine if validation rules return FALSE, should follow a vertical bar ('|') after the list of helper function parameters (e.g. notNull({sp1_per}|-8888)).
 Validation error codes are always required and must be of the same type as the target attribute.
 Error codes can optionally be provided for translation functions too.
-If the translation returns a NULL, the engine will return the user provided error code, or the default values of TRANSLATION_ERROR for text types or -3333 for numeric types.
+If the translation helper function returns NULL following a processing error, the engine will return the user provided error code, or the default values of 'TRANSLATION_ERROR' for text types or -3333 for numeric types.
+* It is possible to configure the engine to stop on any validation or translation error.

 Translation tables are themselves validated by the translation engine while processing the first source row.
-Any error in the translation table stops the validation/translation process.
+Any error in the translation table stops the validation/translation process with a message explaining the problem.
 The engine checks that:

-* no null values exists (all cells must have a value)
+* no null values exists (all cells must have a value),
-* target attribute names do not contain invalid characters (e.g. spaces or accents)
+* target attribute names do not contain invalid characters (e.g. spaces or accents),
-* target attribute types are valid PostgreSQL types (integer, text, boolean, etc...)
+* target attribute types are valid PostgreSQL types (integer, text, boolean, etc...),
-* helper functions for validation and translation rules exist and have the propre number of parameters and types
+* helper functions for validation and translation rules exist and have the propre number of parameters and types,
-* the flag indicating if the description is in sync with the validation/translation rules is set to TRUE
+* the flag indicating if the description is in sync with the validation/translation rules is set to TRUE,
-* the return type of the translation functions match the targetAttributeType specified in the translation table
+* the return type of the translation functions match the targetAttributeType specified in the translation table.

 **Example translation table**